selimslab/selimslab.github.io/_NOTES/psychology/how-to-start.md

 ---
 title: How to start?
-tags: skills psy
+tags: sk soc
 ---

 You need a driving emotion

 It could be anger, greed, fear, hope, ..

 Some are more preferable than others

 For example, curiosity depends on hope

 This is also the gist of scientific method

 ![](/static/img/finish-line-is-to-start.png)